StrathbogieBrewing/ctest/README.md

-# CTest
+# ctest
 A very light weight test framework in a single header file.
 Suitable for embedded systems with limited resources such as AVR, PIC etc.

 ## Example

-The example demo.c demonstrates how to use CTest.
+An example of how to use ctest is given in ctest_test.c.
 A CMake file is provided to build the example.

-When CTest is disabled none of the test code will reach the compiled binary.
+When ctest is disabled none of the test code will reach the compiled binary.

-To include the test functions in the build CTEST_ENABLED must be defined before including the CTest header file.
+To include the test functions in the build CTEST_ENABLED must be defined before including the ctest header file.

 ## Customisation